Recent Numbers Show Prices of New Homes Gain in Chattanooga, Sales Decrease

-A total of 517 new homes were sold during the 12 months that ended in February, up from 511 for the year that ended in January.
+A total of 451 new homes were sold during the 12 months that ended in December, down from 467 for the year that ended in November.

-As a percentage of overall housing closings, new home closings accounted for 6.4%.
-This marks a rise from 4.8% of total closings a year earlier.
-Following a year-over-year increase in January, closings of new and existing homes declined year-over-year in February.
+Out of all housing closings, new home closings represented 5.5%.
+This is down from the 7.6% of closings a year earlier.
+Following a year-over-year decline in November, closings of new and existing homes also fell year-over-year in December.

 Pricing and Mortgage Trends

 In December, the average price of newly sold homes rose 12.3% year-over-year to $275,700 per unit.
 This lift is smaller than the 26.3% boost in November year-over-year.

 The average mortgage size on newly sold homes gained year-over-year along with the average price of new homes.
 It gained to $233,531 in December, a 10.6% boost.
 In November 2013, average mortgage size on newly sold homes saw a 18.8% bump year-over-year from a year earlier.